developer-onizuka/nvidia-docker_VirtualMachine3/README.md

 # nvidia-docker_VirtualMachine3

-This repository is for creating Streaming server of Web camera with FaceRecogizer below:
+This repository is what I re-created as Streaming server of Web camera with FaceRecogizer I created before as below:
 - https://github.com/developer-onizuka/nvidia-docker_VirtualMachine2

 What you should do is only "vagrant up --provider=libvirt" in step#0 below, But you can learn all of the steps: